 - Cancers, including primary cancers of the brain, and spinal cord, pituitary gland tumors, nasopharyngeal cancer (upper throat cancer), some forms of lymphoma, and cancer that has spread to the brain.

-- Infections, such as sinusitis (an infection of the sinuses, the hollow passages in the bones of the head) and meningitis (swelling of the protective membranes covering the brain and spinal cord)
+- Infections, such as sinusitis and meningitis.
+Sinusitis is an infection of the hollow passages in the bones of the head, called the sinuses.
+Meningitis is the swelling of the protective membranes covering the brain and spinal cord.

-- Some forms of chemotherapy, such as fluorouracil (5-FU, Adrucil) and procarbazine (Matulane)
+- Some types of chemotherapy, such as fluorouracil (5-FU, Adrucil) and procarbazine (Matulane)

-- Other medications, such as some antibiotics, antiemetics (drugs that help prevent or treat vomiting), and heart medications
+- Other medications, such as some antibiotics, drugs called antiemetics that help prevent or treat vomiting, and heart medications

 - Radiation therapy to of the brain

-- Immunotherapy (also called biologic therapy) is designed to boost the body's natural defenses to fight the cancer.
+- Immunotherapy.
+Also called biologic therapy, this type of treatment is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to bolster, target, or restore immune system function.

 - Other conditions or symptoms related to cancer or cancer treatments, such as: